beenawhile/.dotfiles/README.md

 ## Purpose

 This project is dedicated to persist dev-setup with a couple of linking configurations and shell scripts.
-All configuration is heavily from by [Andrew Burgess's dotfiles](https://www.youtube.com/watch?v=5oXy6ktYs7I) and customized for this person.
+All configuration is heavily from [Andrew Burgess's dotfiles](https://www.youtube.com/watch?v=5oXy6ktYs7I) and customized for this person.

 ## Setups